 “The THF is very proud to be involved in “Terrains d’Avenir” and to expand the support we currently provide refugees and displaced persons around the world.
 It was my pleasure to present to the French Sports Minister and the ORF how we will implement Taekwondo activities as part of this wonderful project.
 We are confident that the THF will be the perfect partner to Terrains d’Avenir as we share the same values and we have seen throughout our work that Taekwondo is the ideal tool to empower refugees, promote social inclusion and instil skills which will serve them for years to come.”

 The “Terrains d’Avenir” is co-financed by the Olympic Refugee Foundation (ORF) and the French Sports Ministry.
-The THF is one of a six partners which is responsible for organising and implementing programmes which promote inclusion and help create a sense of belonging among refugees and their host communities.
+The THF is one of a six partners which is responsible for organising and implementing programs which promote inclusion and help create a sense of belonging among refugees and their host communities.